closeio/tasktiger/README.rst

   The schedule function must return the next task execution datetime, or ``None`` to prevent periodic execution.
-The function is executed to determine the initial taks execution date when a worker is initialized, and to determine the next execution date when the task is about to get executed.
+The function is executed to determine the initial task execution date when a worker is initialized, and to determine the next execution date when the task is about to get executed.

   For most common scenarios, the ``periodic`` built-in function can be passed: